mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ### Summary

 Katagiri Roshi begins a series of talks on *Fukanzazengi*, Zen Master Dogen’s universal recommendations for how to practice zazen (seated meditation), by examining the meaning of the critical line, “For you must know that just there, in zazen, the right dharma is manifesting itself, and that from the first, dullness and distraction are struck aside.”
-He introduces a six-component system for understanding and practicing zazen, and the three core points of *samadhi*, *egolessness*, and *no design on becoming Buddha*.
+He introduces a six-component system for understanding and practicing zazen, and also the three core points of *samadhi*, *egolessness*, and *no design on becoming Buddha*.
 Another important point is *belief* or *faith*, which is understood differently from how Westerners usually hear those words.
 By arranging circumstances and practicing these points, we can sit down in the core of our *total personality*, which is *buddha nature*.

 ### Transcript